OFFICERS

 Bruce is a 2013 Fellow of the New Leaders Council, member of Alpha Phi Alpha Fraternity, Inc., Hands on Atlanta, Urban League of Greater Atlanta, Gate City Bar Association, Georgia Association of Black Women Attorney’s and the State Bar of Georgia.
 He is a recipient of the Outstanding Atlanta Award and was on the cover of Atlanta Magazine’s Millennial Issue.

-Pierce Hand Seitz
+The Honorable Pierce Hand Seitz

 Current Position: President-Elect

-Current Employer: Atlanta Volunteer Lawyers Foundation (AVLF)
+Current Employer: Atlanta Municipal Court

 Undergraduate: Emory University